-Commission members are prohibited from personal benefit from the work of the Commission or any Committee.
+Commission members are prohibited from benefit from the work of the Commission or any Committee.

 As per Neb.
-Rev. Stat. §43-4202(6) and 43-4203(2)(c) If anyone-a Commission or subgroup member-feels that a chair or member of such is misusing their position in some way or does have a conflict that has not been discussed and/or disclosed, that person may inform the chairperson of the Commission to resolve the matter.
+Rev. Stat. §43-4202(6) and 43-4203(9) If anyone-a Commission or subgroup member-believes that a chair or member of such is misusing their position in some way or does have a conflict that has not been discussed and/or disclosed, that person may inform the chairperson of the Commission to resolve the matter.
+No member shall have any private financial interest, profit, or benefit from any work of the Commission.

-Executive Committee & Terms
+Executive Committee, Powers, & Terms